A FAMILY BUSINESS - SUTERS LIMITED - 1960s by Richard Ensor

 Beyond the stairs on the lower ground floor is the shoe department, and here again, Suters cater for all tastes from the contemporary to the traditional and the quality is backed by the famous brand names once more.
 Norvic and John White being but two od the names which stand out. - from The Windsor Slough and Eton Express, 28th September 1962

 The lower ground floor, also, contained departments for travel goods and china and glass both of which were featured in the "Store-gazing" guide.

 The headline "Start your Store Gazing in Suters" and the photo of the ladies fashion department on the first floor is shown here together with the photo of the boys outfitting department on the lower ground floor.

 The new Slough store was formally opened on the 4th October by the actor Robert Beatty.
 The press report of the opening shows the actor with the Suters Chairman, Clarence Suter and Dick Suter who had joined the company a few months earlier and had taken the major part in the design of the publicity materials and had written the text.

 The store opening was covered extensively in the local press and, on the 5th October, the Express included the photo of Robert Beatty, Clarence Suter and Richard (Dick) Suter shown above under the headline "Actor Opens New Srore".

-A drivers from Suters ollected Robert Beatty in Clarence Suter's Daimler and Dick Suter was driven in John Suter's Mark 2 Jaguar t a a location just outside Slough to join him in the car for the final part of the journey for a briefing on the days events.
+A driver from Suters collected Robert Beatty in Clarence Suter's Daimler and Dick Suter was driven in John Suter's Mark 2 Jaguar to a location just outside Slough to join him in the car for the final part of the journey for a briefing on the day's events.